Power-law fluid network, a worked non-Newtonian example

 Take it further

-The glossary explains the Metzner-Reed generalised Reynolds number, shear-thinning behaviour and the other non-Newtonian terms the solver uses.
+The glossary explains the Metzner-Reed generalised Reynolds number, shear-thinning behaviour and the Bingham-plastic model for fluids that also carry a yield stress.
+For a yield-stress fluid in a single line, see the Bingham sludge line example.
 A reminder on scope, Fluid Network Studio models homogeneous, non-settling fluids only, it does not model settling slurries or deposition.
 It supports your engineering work and does not replace a qualified engineer, and it makes no claim of compliance with any standard.

 Open this example in FNS and change the behaviour index to see the regime shift.